-Deadlines: October 31
+Deadlines: October 31 (Fall 2024 only)

 (In the event a deadline falls on a weekend or a university holiday, the deadline will be the next business day.)

-The Hewlett International Grant Program is primarily intended to help Pitt faculty in the development or completion of international projects as described below.
-“International” is defined as relating to another country or culture, comparative analysis covering more than one country or culture, studies of international relations or of transnational activities, studies which examine global issues, or collaborative projects with partners around the world.
 In addition, Hewlett International Grants may support the participation of Pitt faculty when delivering papers or presentations in conferences abroad, regardless of discipline or topic.
 This is a competitive program and proposals are reviewed by a committee of former grant recipients and UCIS team members representing a range of disciplines.
-Grants are awarded twice per year.
+Please be sure to look at the evaluation criteria.

 Non-allowable Expenses: